univlorraine/ulep/README.md

 Next, create a client.
 Clients in Keycloak are entities that can request Keycloak to authenticate a user.
 Go to Clients -> Create, fill in the necessary details, and save.

-Note: For development, a realm is available [here](./docker/keycloak/realms/etandem.json) and integrate base API / admin clients.
+Note: a realm is available [here](./docker/keycloak/realms/etandem.json) and integrate base API / admin clients.
+It should be loaded automatically at start of container.

 2. User and Role Creation